david-cahill/Microservices-with-React-Hapi-Seneca/README.md

 - npm install
 - npm start
-- Check server-side console to see each microservice's response
+- Check server-side console to see each microservice's response.
+- Check Chrome network tab to see REST API request to '/api/0.1/products'.
+- Check http://localhost:3000 to see response from product's microservice.

 # To do

 - [x] Add a simple React application.
-- [ ] Make API requests to each microservice from the React app.
+- [x] Make API requests to each microservice from the React app.
-- [ ] Render some data in the UI based on the response from the API.
+- [x] Render some data in the UI based on the response from the API.
-- [ ] Add some Hapi routes.
+- [x] Add some Hapi routes.
-- [ ] Add some tests.
+- [x] Add some tests.

+# Main stack used

+- React with Redux
+- Hapi
+- Seneca
+- Babel
+- Node.js
+- Superagent
+- Webpack

+(See package.json for more)

 # Any questions/suggestions?
 Please feel free to send me an email/create an issue or create a pull request with your suggestion.